Business Compliance12 min read28 April 2026

 PDPA — Personal Data Protection Commission

-The PDPA carries the heaviest potential penalties of any regulatory framework affecting Singapore SMEs.
+The PDPA carries the heaviest potential hit for Singapore SMEs.

 Penalty framework:

-• Financial penalties up to S$1 million or 10% of annual turnover (whichever is higher) for organisations with turnover exceeding S$10 million
+• Financial penalties up to S$1 million or 10% of annual turnover (whichever is higher) for organisations exceeding S$10 million revenue

-• For most SMEs, the effective maximum is S$1 million
+• For most SMEs, the effective cap is S$1 million

 • Inadequate data protection measures: S$10,000 to S$50,000